distributedhatemachine/distributedhatemachine.github.io/content/posts/triton-anatomy.md

 ---

 # Disclaimer

-In this post I want to talk about Triton only and not explain threads/blocks/grid/warps/etc. If you are not familiar with these concepts, I recommend you to read [this post](https://modal.com/gpu-glossary/device-software/thread-block-grid) first.
-And maybe look at [this visualisation](https://gemini.google.com/share/c1fc651fa288) too.
+In this post, I want to focus on Triton itself and won't go into the details of threads, blocks, grids, or warps.
+If you're not familiar with these concepts, I recommend reading [this post](https://modal.com/gpu-glossary/device-software/thread-block-grid)  first - and maybe checking out [this visualisation](https://gemini.google.com/share/c1fc651fa288) too.

 # Fun part